DAK404/Cataphract/Source/Cataphract/API/Dragon/Readme.txt

 This Package provides utilities to create, manage and delete user accounts.
 Also provides a class for authenticating user credentials.

--[ HISTORY ]-

-While working on Zen Quantum, it was essential to have a class that handled authentication.
-Therefore a new package called "Anima" was created.
-Anima was aimed to contain all user account management utilities.
-The following functions were implemented:

-    * AddUser.java
-    * CreateDB.java
-    * LoginAPI.java

-AddUser.java -> Contained code to add a user to the database.
-The code was non-modular and did not effectively handle invalid credentials.

-CreateDB.java -> Contained code to create a database file, a table to hold the user details.
-CreateDB was called by the setup program.

-LoginAPI.java -> Contained code to handle credential authentication.
-It was inefficient since it required 3 variables to check the validity of the credentials.

-In Mosaic, UpdateCredentials.java was introduced.
-It was aimed to update the user credentials.
-Again, the code was non-modular, which made it very difficult to work on, although it provided the required functionality of updating credentials.

-In Truncheon, package was renamed to Dragon.
-The class was renamed to ModifyAccount.java.
-With the privilege system in place, it was now necessary to check for the privilege to promote or demote users.
-There was no dedicated method that would return the privilege of the user, therefore, it had to be manually queried and then stored in a variable.
-It is also notable that DeleteAccount.java was created which helped in deleting accounts.
-With the privilege system, an administrator could now delete other user accounts.

-In Truncheon: Katana, the LoginAPI, now renamed to LoginAuth.java, had an option to query and return privileges therefore it was easier to implement features without rewriting the logic to query and acquire the privilege value from the database.

-Currently, the class is named as Login.java for a better nomenclature.
-It is also modular, therefore the code is easier to read and develop upon.

 -[ DETAILS ]-

 The classes currently implemented in this package are: